neutrinojs/neutrino/docs/cli/README.md

 ## `neutrino start`

-Using the command `neutrino start` builds a project in development mode, also starting a development server or source watcher depending on the preset or config options used.
-This command sets the `NODE_ENV` environment variable to `development`.
+Using the command `neutrino start` builds a project in development mode, also starting a development server or source watcher depending on the middleware or configuration used.
+This command sets the `NODE_ENV` environment variable to `development` by default.

 ## `neutrino build`

 Using the command `neutrino build` builds a project in production mode, rendering static assets to the configured build output destination.
-This command sets the `NODE_ENV` environment variable to `production`.
+This command sets the `NODE_ENV` environment variable to `production` by default.

 ## `neutrino test`

 Using the command `neutrino test` passes execution onto a test runner preset.
-It is up to the preset being used to determine how source files are built or provided to tests.
-See your particular test preset for details.
-This command sets the `NODE_ENV` environment variable to `test`.
+It is up to the preset or middleware being used to determine how source files are built or provided to tests.
+See your particular test middleware for details.
+This command sets the `NODE_ENV` environment variable to `test` by default.

 Looking at the `--help` for `neutrino test`: